-Proceeds from the sale of the Notes are lent domestically to support community-based affordable housing development, community facilities and finance organizations, including small businesses, with a social mission.
-These non-profit and mission-aligned for-profit borrowers derive their income primarily from management, servicing and project-related fees.
+We are a nonprofit organization whose charitable purpose is to increase the availability of capital to community-based, nonprofit and for-profit mission-aligned affordable housing developers and other community development entities, community and commercial facilities and finance organizations, including small businesses, who are working to create opportunity and revitalize low- and moderate-income communities.
+These nonprofit and mission-aligned for-profit borrowers derive their income primarily from management, servicing and project-related fees.
 Secondarily, they derive income from grants and contributions from a variety of sources.
 This partial reliance on grants and donations may affect the ability of loan recipients to repay us, especially during challenging economic environments when the volume of grants and donations may decrease.
+Our borrowers often do not or cannot meet conventional lending standards, and our loan policies are accordingly more flexible than those of commercial lenders.
+As a result, the risk of loss is high because factors other than financial risk and return on investment will be considered in determining how the offering proceeds are invested.
+These other factors include primarily the extent to which prospective investments will provide effective support for low and moderate-income community development.
+While we intend to pay investors in the Notes on schedule, there is a risk that defaulted or delinquent loans may result in insufficient liquidity or assets to satisfy outstanding Notes.